kanishka-linux/kawaii-player/README.md

 4. Instead of pycurl, it's possible to use directly either curl or wget for fetching web pages.
 Users need to edit 'GET_LIBRARY' field in the '~/.config/kawaii-player/other_options.txt' and change it to either 'curl' or 'wget'.

-5. If users want to remove temporary directory automatically once the programme quits, then they should edit 'TMP_REMOVE' field in the '~/.config/kawaii-player/other_options.txt' and change it to 'yes' from 'no'.

-6. By default, the background image follows fit to height mode by keeping the original aspect ratio of the image.
+5. By default, the background image follows fit to height mode by keeping the original aspect ratio of the image.
 If user wants to change it to fit to screen or fit to width then they should try Ctrl+1 or Ctrl+2 global key combination.
 Users can also try Ctrl+0 to Ctrl+9 shortcuts, to experiment with various available background image modes.

 ## Contacts